Where Law Ends: Release of redacted memo on obstruction, August 2022

 In August 2022, Weissmann also commented on the release of a newly unredacted March 24, 2019 memo read by Attorney General William Barr and used in his finding that the investigation was not adequate to indict the President on a charge of obstruction.
 The memo primarily addressed whether the President obstructed the Special Counsel's investigation.
 Questions might arise from the fact that the memo was not released without redactions until 2022.
 In a simplification of his summary, Barr used the legal logic that since he would recommend no conspiracy or collusion charge, that there could not be a charge of obstruction.
-Weissmann disputed this finding in his book and more recently, and expressed his own legal view that Barr's legal conclusion on this point was clearly in error, as he did not believe a charge of obstruction was dependent on a charge of conspiracy or collusion.
-Special Prosecutor Mueller also was not fully in agreement with Barr on this issue, and though Mueller noted that a sitting President could not be indicted for a crime, this would not apply to an ex-President.
+Weissmann disputed this finding in his book and more recently, expressed his own legal view that Barr's legal conclusion on this point was clearly in error, as he did not believe a charge of obstruction was dependent on a charge of conspiracy or collusion.
+Special Prosecutor Mueller also was not fully in agreement with Barr on this issue, and though Mueller noted that a sitting president could not be indicted for a crime, this would not apply to an ex-President.

 Trump instructing White House Counsel Don McGahn to fire Mueller

-A White House Special Counsel for Ethics and Government Reform during the Obama administration, Norman Eisen of the Brookings Institute, considered a liberal thinktank, made his own case for obstruction.
+A White House Special Counsel for Ethics and Government Reform during the Obama administration, Norman Eisen of the Brookings Institution, considered a liberal think tank, made his own case for obstruction.
 Eisen noted that "Mueller presented powerful evidence that Trump repeatedly told his first White House Counsel Donald McGahn to create a false written record stating he had never been ordered to fire Mueller.
 The Mueller report made a compelling case that these actions could support a reasonable inference of obstruction of justice."

 Yet in the redacted and later unredacted memo from the Department of Justice which Barr used to make his conclusion of no obstruction, it was stated "none of these instances (of obstruction in the Mueller report) indicate that the president sought to conceal evidence of criminal conduct."
 Both Weissmann and Eisen reasonably took issue with this claim as Trump created a false record denying that he requested McGahn to fire Mueller.
 In fact, according to Weissmann's account, "[White House Staff Secretary Rob] Porter advised McGahn that the President had advised him (Staff Secretary Rob Porter) that he [McGahn] would be fired if he didn't write a memorandum for the White House files denying that Trump had ordered him to fire the Special Counsel (Mueller)."
 In September 2019, President Trump advised Staff Secretary Porter not to testify in response to his August subpoena from the House Judiciary Committee concerning Mueller's Russia investigation.
 Eisen pushed hard against the claim in the memo that "there are no comparable legal precedents to justify prosecution" in a case where obstruction is a stand-alone charge, and cited numerous examples of precedents.

-Did Attorney General Barr accurately summarize the Mueller Report?